-Filter Click on this button to: Select filter criteria (Search criterion).
+Select filter criteria (Search criterion).
 For the "users" view, the criteria are the following: By address range or IP address (grayed out if a user has been selected in the "users" view).
 By directory (allows refining the filter when several LDAP directories have been defined on the firewall) By authentication method Save as a customized filter the criteria defined in the Filter panel described in the next section (Save current filter).
 You can save a new filter using the button "Save as" based on an existing filter or a predefined filter offered in certain Views.
 Once a filter has been saved, it will be automatically offered in the list of filters.
 Delete current filter.
-Reset This button cancels the action of the filter currently in use.
-If it is a saved customize filter, this action will not delete the filter.
-Refresh This button refreshes data shown on the screen.
-Export results This button makes it possible to download a file in CSV containing information from the table.
+This button cancels the action of the filter currently in use.
+If it is a saved customized filter, this action will not delete the filter.
+This button refreshes data shown on the screen.
+This button makes it possible to download a file in CSV containing information from the table.
 Once a filter is applied, all results matching this filter will be exported.
-Configure authentication This link makes it possible to go directly to the configuration of authentication (Configuration > Users > Authentication module).
-Reset columns This button makes it possible to reinitialize column width and display only columns suggested by default the first time the host monitoring window is opened.
+This link makes it possible to go directly to the configuration of authentication (Configuration > Users > Authentication module).
+This button makes it possible to reinitialize column width and display only columns suggested by default the first time the host monitoring window is opened.